 Petrice Manton is a proud Aboriginal woman from the Gamipingal clan of the Worimi Nation.
 Petrice is the deputy Chairperson at AbSec and is the current Chief Executive Officer of Muloobinba Aboriginal Corporation in Newcastle.

-Tangerene Ingram – Manager at Riverina Medical and Dental Aboriginal Corporation (RivMed)
+Tangerene Ingram – CEO of Riverina Medical and Dental Aboriginal Corporation (RivMed)

 Tangerene Ingram is a proud Wiradjuri woman and has connections to Tumut and Brungle.
 Tangerene joined the AbSec board in 2016.

 Tangerene is the Chief Executive Officer of Riverina Medical and Dental Aboriginal Corporation (RivMed) in Wagga Wagga, she previously managed the Family Services Unit and the Family Health Team at RivMed and has also coordinated the Wanggaay Koori Out-of-Home Care Services at Anglicare.